Who We Are

 How It Started

-Cat Pwiti aka Kitty Cat, the founding director of Jungle City started this ever evolving project back in 2005 centered around the idea of creating social change for young people in the west of Melbourne through the arts.
-Growing up as a second/third generation Greek Cypriot/Irish in multi-cultural St Albans, Cat often witnessed social inequality, and discrimination inflicted on her peers from diverse cultural backgrounds, and so an awareness of social injustice was there from an early age, and instigated a life path dedicated to pushing boundaries for positive change.
-From as young as 9 years old, Hip Hop and Reggae music and dance was an outlet for Cat to find inspiration and motivation to push harder and follow her dreams.
-The power of music and dance was an integral part of Cat’s journey, and planted the seeds for what would finally be the incarnation of Jungle City – an evolving and adaptive project utilizing the power of dance to create social change toward equality and unity within our beautifully diverse community.
+Cat Sweeney aka Kitty Cat, the founding director of Jungle City started this ever evolving project back in 2005 centered around the idea of creating social change for young people in the west of Melbourne through the arts.
+Growing up as a second generation Greek Cypriot/Irish in multi-cultural St Albans, Cat often witnessed social inequality, and discrimination inflicted on her peers from diverse cultural backgrounds, and so an awareness of social injustice was there from an early age, and instigated a life path dedicated to pushing boundaries for positive change.
+From as young as 9 years old dance was a social and spiritual outlet for Cat and formed an integral part of her journey that planted the seeds for what would finally be the incarnation of Jungle City.
+An evolving and adaptive project utilizing the power of dance to create social change toward unity within our beautifully diverse community.

-Over the past 15 years Jungle City has transformed from a Hip Hop youth program at Footscray Community Art Centre, to a multicultural female youth dance crew supported by FCAC and Maribyrnong City Council, then into an adult all female dance team, and for the past five years, became a physical space where hundreds of people had the opportunity to call their home away from home, along with many local dance communities who shared our space.
+Over the past 15 years Jungle City has transformed from a Hip Hop youth program at Footscray Community Art Centre, to a multicultural female youth dance crew supported by FCAC and Maribyrnong City Council, then into an adult dance team based in the inner North.
+From 2015-2020 Jungle City became a physical space where hundreds of people had the opportunity to call their home away from home, along with many local dance communities who shared our space.

 We welcome you to be part of this new journey through a multitude of platforms and opportunities for healing, learning, creating, engaging and connecting.